Octopus (Gentle Giant album): Critical reception and legacy

 Later reviews about the album have remained positive.
 AllMusic said that Octopus is "an album that has withstood the test of time a lot better than anyone might have expected."

 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came #16 in its list of "40 Cosmic Rock Albums".
 In The 100 Greatest Prog Albums Of All Time, by ProgMagazine, Octopus stands at number 65.

-In 2004, Ray Shulman commented: "(Octopus) was probably our best album, with the exception, perhaps of Acquiring the Taste.
-We started with the idea of writing a song about each member of the band.
-Having a concept in mind was a good starting point for writing.
-I don't know why, but despite the impact of The Who's Tommy and Quadrophenia, almost overnight concept albums were suddenly perceived as rather naff and pretentious."

 In 2013, progressive death metal band Witherscape covered the track "A Cry for Everyone", and issued it for release on their The Inheritance album.

 The 2015 reissue of the album, mixed by Steven Wilson, entered the BBC Rock Chart at No. 34.

-In 2023, John Cunningham of WhatCulture wrote: "While some may argue Acquiring the Taste is the group's magnum opus, Gentle Giant was the trailblazer.
-An unwieldy but incredibly catchy and creative instalment in the genre's mid '70s boom period."
+In 2023, John Cunningham of WhatCulture wrote: "While some may argue Acquiring the Taste is the group's magnum opus, Octopus was the trailblazer.
+An unwieldy but incredibly catchy and creative installment in the genre's mid '70s boom period."